artemkazakov947/library-api/README.md

 ```

 ### Features
-    - Permissions implemented
+    - Permissions were implemented
     - CRUD for books
-    - Borrowing and return mechanism with books amount accounting
+    - Borrowing and return mechanism with accounting of books amount
     - Notification for admin about new borrowing via Telegram bot